 Measuring Intersectional Patterns in Early Life Disadvantage

 This data story stems from my dissertation research on the interrelations between early life disadvantage, psychological resilience, and physical health in adulthood.
 I find that early life disadvantage uniquely shapes physical health in adulthood according to intersections of racialized and gendered statuses.
 I argue that one reason for these variable health consequences is that early life disadvantage accumulates in different ways across these specific groups.
-Using the nationally representative data, I estimated the relative prevalence of social versus material forms of early life disadvantage across race/ethnicity and sex.
+Using nationally representative data, I estimated the relative prevalence of social versus material forms of early life disadvantage across race/ethnicity and sex.
 The full figures and methods employed can be accessed below.

 Social Isolation and Achievement of Students with Learning Disabilities

 This figure compares middle and highschool students with and without learning disabilities to illustrate how disability stigma leads to inequalities in social isolation.
 In the published paper, Dr. John Reynolds and I find that students with learning disabilities experience higher levels of social isolation in five out of the six measures considered.
 We later found that these differences in social isolation accounted for nearly 25% of the high school graduation gap between students with and without learning disabilities, net of other factors like grades and family SES.